Bike and fitness tracks at schools

 Building a bike or fitness track is a good way for your school to help children get fitter.
 Boards of trustees can get advice on building a bike or fitness track from programmes such as Bikes in Schools and schools that have already built one.
 You pay the installation costs from your 5 Year Agreement (5YA) funding and/or board funding.

 Build a bike or fitness track

 Bike and fitness tracks are cheap to build and can be used for running and walking as well as biking.

 The Bikes in Schools programme offers advice and resources on building bike tracks and promoting cycling safety in schools.

-- between 250 and 700m or more in length, depending on the size of the school
+- between 250 and 700 metres or more in length, depending on the size of the school

 - curved (no straight lines) to prevent children going too fast.

 Advice from other schools

 When designing a track, you can seek advice from schools that have already built one.
 Some of these schools are: